ningbit/ningbit.github.io/source/_posts/2013-06-28-how-to-integrate-bootstrap-css-into-your-sinatra-site.markdown

 ![bootstrap navbar](http://www.ningmusic.com/img/bootstrap-navbar.png)

 Consider your nav bar, which will sit on top of every page that uses your default layout.
-Bootstrap makes it very easy to do drop down menus and also includes a search bar.
+Bootstrap makes it very easy to create drop down menus and also includes a search bar.
 Use ERB (each loops) to dynamically generate menu items!
 For example, in the Genres dropdown menu, the list of genres is dynamically calculated as in the number of songs in each category.

 {% include_code lang:css navbar_example.erb %}